 Co-opted and Partnership governors are normally chosen from people who live and/or work in the local community.
 Prior to appointment they undertake an interview (normally with the Chair and Vice Chair) and once all safeguarding procedures have been carried out, are appointed by a vote from the full Governing Body.

 Our varied business/work backgrounds mean that the school can utilise our expertise to help solve a range of issues and gain a different perspective on the varied challenges that running a large school can bring.
-Amongst our current governors we have members with expertise in human resources, health & safety, higher education, finance, media and public relations.
+Amongst our current governors we have members with expertise in human resources, health & safety, further and higher education, finance, media, social work and public relations.
 Additionally some of our governors also give up their time to other voluntary activities which support the community.

 For more information about the constitution of the governing bodies, please refer to the document published by the DfE: